Depression and Addiction Recovery in Burlington, New Jersey

 Depression and addiction often walk hand in hand, creating a complex web of emotional and physical suffering.
-At Pathways Treatment Center in New Jersey, we understand that many people struggling with addiction also experience depression, which can make recovery even more challenging.
+At Pathways Treatment Center in Burlington, New Jersey, we understand that many people struggling with addiction also experience depression, which can make recovery even more challenging.
 Patterns of self-medication with addictive substances can lead to a cycle of addiction that only exacerbates each condition.

 At Pathways, we specialize in treating both addiction and depression together, because we know that healing from one issue without addressing the other can make recovery incomplete.